SKel1817/BookWorm/README.md

 4. Enable **Focus Mode** to grow your virtual garden.
 5. Use annotation and highlight tools to engage actively.
 6. Enable **Magic Highlight** for instant insights.
-7. Bookmark articles for later revisits.
+7. Revisit articles for later revisits.

----

-## 🤝 Contributing
-We welcome contributions from everyone!
-See our [Contribution Guidelines](CONTRIBUTING.md).

 ---